 Overall Control of the Metadata Cache Image Feature

 As discussed in the Cycle of Operation section, creation of a metadata cache image on file close is requested via a FAPL property on file open.
-Similarly, decoding of a metadata cache image is automatic on file open if the version of the library used understands understands metadata cache images, and must prevent file open if the library doesn't understand them.
+Similarly, decoding of a metadata cache image is automatic on file open if the version of the library used understands metadata cache images, and must prevent file open if the library doesn't understand them.

 Much of this control uses existing facilities, albeit with extensions as follows: